FoundrySpatial/streamDepletr/cran-comments.md

 # streamDepletr 0.1.0

+## Resubmission
-This is the first submission of this package.
+This is a resubmission.
+In this version I have:
+* Changed the license file following https://cran.r-project.org/web/licenses/BSD_3_clause
+* Added references to the package description.

 ## Test environments
 * local windows 10 install, R 3.5.3